-The Keypad is the bank of 24 buttons on each device made up of 'Rec', 'Solo' and 'Mute'.
-QMap re-purposes these buttons with modifiers to create 'memory locations' for recalling markers and scenes, or for suspending individual groups.
-The 'Keypad' is laid out from left to right, top to bottom, so the left-most rec.arm button is 'location 1' and the furthest-right mute button is 'location 24'.
-Add an extender to increase location count to 48.
+The Keypad is the bank of 24 buttons on each device made up of 'rec', 'solo' and 'mute'.
+QMap re-purposes these buttons as 'memory locations' that are used to recall markers and scenes or suspend individual groups.
+The 'Keypad' is laid out from left to right, top to bottom, so the left-most rec.arm button is '1' and the furthest-right mute button is '24' (or 48 with an extender).